 Advantages of stratified sampling

-- Stratification tends to decrease the variances of the sample estimates.
-This results is smaller bound on the error of estimation.
-This is particularly true if measurement within strata are homogenous.
+- Stratification tends to decrease the variance of the sample estimates.
+This result is smaller bound on the error of estimation.
+This is particularly true if measurements within strata are homogeneous.

 - Stratification makes it possible to use different sampling designs in different strata.

-- Stratification is particularly more effective when there are extremely values in the population, which can be segregated into separate strata.
+- Stratification is particularly more effective when there are extrem values in the population, which can be segregated into separate strata.
 Thereby reducing the variability within strata.

-- It is most effective in handling heterogeneous population.
+- It is most effective in handling the heterogenous population.

 - In stratified sampling, confidence intervals may be constructed individually for the parameter of interest in each stratum.